-ECE can send the current balance and loan balance information with rated events.
+Starting in Patch Set 7, ECE can send the current balance and loan balance information with rated events.
 This allows your custom client application to display balance data with rated events.
-These balances can be either currency or non-currency, depending on the type of resource the transaction impacts.
+These balances can be either currency or non-currency, depending on the type of resource impacted by the transaction.

-By default, this value is set to true to send the balances with events.
-You can change the value to false if you want to retain the older event format.
+By default, this value is set to true, so that the balances are sent with events.
+You can change the value to false, if you would like to retain the older event format.